bewuethr/pandoc-bash-blog/README.md

 `pbb init` creates a sample blog post.
 Blog posts are written in [Pandoc Markdown], with filenames formatted like `YYYY-MM-DD-post-title.md`.

-The first line of a post has to be a level-one heading:
+The first heading of a post has to be a level-one heading:

 ```markdown
 # A blog post